The Flow Conference 2026

 Accommodation

 We suggest you book at the conference location, Glenview Hotel & Leisure Club, to enjoy the conference experience fully.
-You can book by clicking the link above and booking on their online booing system for the night of the 4th and 5th.
+You can book by clicking the link above and booking on their online booking system for the night of the 4th and 5th.
 If booking online is not available yet, simply email them for a reservation (we have secured discounted prices for the 4th at e315 and the 5th at e255, single occupancy, however, you may be able to get it cheaper online).

 There are many other accommodation options in and around the area within a taxi drive away; see Airbnb or Booking.com.